When can i eat solid food after wisdom teeth removal?

 Since wisdom teeth are in the back of the mouth and the way it grows is often twisted, it is fairly hard to remove, and some people are postponing the treatment because they may have trouble eating things after treatment.
 Isn't it?

 You should refrain from eating food for 2-3 hours immediately after any tooth extraction.

 It is not uncommon for you to experience pain in your jaw after oral surgery.
 This postoperative pain is normal, but bothersome for eating.
 Foods with a liquid texture (soup, milk, drink), mashed (vegetable puree, fruit compote) or soft (omelet, fish, minced meat) are to be preferred, because they do not require a significant chewing effort.

-These foods will not solicit the muscles of chewing which can accentuate your pain.
-In addition, these textures are not aggressive for your teeth or your palate, so your braces or your wounds will not be affected.
+These foods will not contraction of the muscles of chewing, which can increase your pain.
+In addition, these textures (solidness) are not aggressive for your teeth or your palate, so your braces or your wounds will not be affected.
 We also recommend a moderate diet, neither too hot nor too spicy.

 It's not that you shouldn't eat it because you can chew it with the teeth on the opposite side of the treatment area, but keep in mind that your senses are paralyzed.

 A wound protection is formed in the mouth after tooth extraction, similar to a scab formation on a fallen and injured knee.
 That is an important cover called a blood clot, which can be naturally formed by extracting blood and collecting blood in the part where the tooth was extracted.

 If you chew something or rinse your mouth violently at the extracted tooth side, you may not be able to make this blood clot or you may not be able to get enough.
 Keep your mouth calm at least 2-3 hours after tooth extraction.

 Why you should avoid food for 2-3 hours immediately after tooth extraction